A shrub growing to a height of 3 metres by 1 to 2 metres wide.

 spectabile – Latin translating to “spectacle”, “remarkable” and “worth seeing” – referring to the unusual and showy red flowers.

-It is not considered to be at risk in the wild but has a very limited distribution.
+It is not considered to be at risk of extinction in the wild but has a very limited distribution.

 Australian Native Botanic Gardens – Leptospermum profile page https://www.anbg.gov.au/leptospermum/